 The objective of the ARTI Grants is to support the purchase of research equipment and installations to foster and enhance the capacity of colleges to undertake applied research, innovation and training in collaboration with local companies, particularly small and medium-sized enterprises (SMEs).

 ARTI Grants are one-year awards that support the purchase of applied research equipment costing between $7,000 and $150,000.
 The proposed equipment may be a single item or a collection of items targeted at a particular applied R&D capability.
-Colleges are limited to one application per broad applied research area.
-Multiple applications are eligible only if the college has equipment needs for projects with companies in different applied research areas.
-Colleges must clearly demonstrate that the applications fall within distinct applied research areas (for example, “polymer chemistry,” “transportation manufacturing” and “information technology”).
-Applications that overlap within a broad applied research area will be rejected.
+NSERC may remove the expenditures associated with any item that it finds does not sufficiently enhance the applied research capacities of the institution.

 NSERC will accept applications for research equipment whose total net cost is up to $250,000, provided that the applicant is able to secure funding from other sources to bring the amount requested to $150,000 or less.
-This funding must be in place and confirmed at the time that the application is submitted.
+Funding from other sources must be clearly identified, in place and confirmed at the time that the application is submitted.
 The use of other CCI Grants may be permitted, provided that the proposed equipment is aligned with those CCI Grants and prior written authorization is obtained from NSERC.

 CCI Grants can be used to pay some or all of applicable taxes, as well as some or all of the shipping and handling expenses, as long as the overall grant does not exceed $150,000.
 The college will be responsible for any amount in excess of $150,000.